-JDST 200a / ER&M 219a / HIST 219a / MMES 149a / RLST 148a, Jewish History and Thought to Early Modern Times Ivan Marcus
+JDST 200a / ER&M 219a / HIST 219a / MMES 149a / RLST 148a, Jews and the World: From the Bible through Early Modern Times Ivan Marcus

 A broad introduction to the history of the Jews from biblical beginnings until the European Reformation and the Ottoman Empire.
 Focus on the formative period of classical rabbinic Judaism and on the symbiotic relationships among Jews, Christians, and Muslims.
 Jewish society and culture in its biblical, rabbinic, and medieval settings.
 Counts toward either European or non-Western distributional credit within the History major, upon application to the director of undergraduate studies.
 HU RP 0 Course cr

 JDST 265b / HIST 345b / MMES 148b / RLST 202b, Jews in Muslim Lands from the Seventh to the Sixteenth Centuries Ivan Marcus

 Jewish culture and society in Muslim lands from the time of the Prophet Muhammad to that of Suleiman the Magnificent.
 Topics include Islam and Judaism; Jerusalem as a holy site; rabbinic leadership and literature in Baghdad; Jewish courtiers, poets, and philosophers in Muslim Spain; and the Jews in the Ottoman Empire.
 HU 0 Course cr

 * JDST 270a / HIST 232Ja / HUMS 443a / MMES 342a / RLST 201a, Medieval Jews, Christians, and Muslims In Conversation Ivan Marcus

 How members of Jewish, Christian, and Muslim communities thought of and interacted with members of the other two cultures during the Middle Ages.
 Cultural grids and expectations each imposed on the other; the rhetoric of otherness—humans or devils, purity or impurity, and animal imagery; and models of religious community and power in dealing with the other when confronted with cultural differences.
 Counts toward either European or Middle Eastern distributional credit within the History major, upon application to the director of undergraduate studies.
-WR, HU
+WR, HU RP